pbloem/peterbloem.nl/blog/pca-2.md

 </figure>

 These solutions are the same for both perspectives: variance maximization and reconstruction error minimization.
 We have two unresolved questions about this image:
-First, how is it that the solution to the iterative approach reaches the same optimum as the solutions to the combined approach?
+First, how is it that the solution to the iterative problem (the PCA solution) reaches the same optimum as the solutions to the combined approach?
 Take a second to consider how strange this is.
 Solving the iterative problem is a greedy search: once we have chosen $\rc{\w_1}$ we can't ever go back.
 The process for the combined approach solves all the vectors in sync.
 How is it that this ability to tune the vectors in concert doesn't give us any advantage in the optimum we find?

-The second question, and the question we will answer first, is what is the meaning of PCA solution among the combined solutions?
-Can we _characterize_ it, perhaps by adding an additional constraint to the combined problem?
+The second question, and the question we will answer first, is what is the meaning of the PCA solution among the combined solutions?
+How can we _characterize_ this solution?

 The answer to the second question can be summarized in one phrase:
 <blockquote>